 Participants are allowed to borrow a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 and 50% of the current value of their account balance.
 Loan terms do not exceed five years unless the loan is used for the purchase of a primary residence.
-The loans are secured by the balance in the participant's account and are made at a reasonable rate of interest.
+The loans are secured by the balance in the participant's account.
+The interest rate on a loan is set at the time a participant applies for the loan.
 Principal and interest is repaid ratably into the participant's account through payroll deductions.
 No loans secured by Bank of Hawaii Corporation common stock are permitted.